ricksonmenezes/employee-portal/ReadMe.md

 # Getting Started

+Please have docker running on your machine.
+I hope you wouldn't require JDK 17 but that is what the java is compiling to.
+Tests of docker done: 1 mac

 `docker-compose up build --d `

 This is the only command to run if the dockerizing works well.